Music (MUSI)

 A course designed to provide professional monitoring and apprenticeship in student's major area of music.

 A course designed to introduce the student to the instruments and performing and teaching techniques of the percussion family.
 Includes class instruction for music majors in the fundamentals of the percussion instruments.
-The course will include one lecture session and one lab section per week.
-Lab fee applies.

 A supervised internship in an off-campus organization that is communication oriented, e.g., advertising or public relations firm, corporate training, consulting, motion picture company, radio station.
 The student must provide his or her own transportation, consult with his or her off-campus supervisor, and file reports on the experience with his or her on-campus advisor.
 May be taken more than once, provided that the total hours do not exceed twelve.
 Does not count toward the minor in communication.